ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-To address these challenges, a network wide incident-centric solution is specified to establish the dependency relation with both network service and network topology at different layers, which not only can be used at a specific layer in a domain but also can be used to span across layers for multi-layer network troubleshooting.
+To address these challenges, a network wide incident-centric solution is specified to establish the dependency relation with both network service and network topology at various different layers, which not only can be used at a specific layer in one domain but also can be used to span across layers for multi-layer network troubleshooting.

 A network incident refers to an undesired occurrence such as an unexpected